 The image formation process consists of a series of steps.
 In the first step, the Primary Charge Roller (PCR) places a uniform negative DC bias voltage on the OPC drum surface.
-The amount of the negative DC bias placed on the drum is controlled by the printer intensity setting.
-This process is part of the Latent Image Formation Block.
+The amount of negative DC bias voltage placed on the drum is controlled by the printer's intensity setting.
+This process is part of the latent image formation block.

 In the second step, the laser beam is fired onto a rotating mirror (called the scanner).
-As the mirror rotates, the beam reflects into a set of focusing lens.
-The beam then strikes the OPC surface, which neutralizes the negative charge on the drum and leaves a latent electrostatic image on the drum.
-The laser unit actually fires two beams.
-The service manual does not mention the second laser beam at all, but at this point we are not sure if the second laser actually helps erase any residual charges on the drum or helps speed up the printing process.
-We are leaning towards the second laser helping to erase any residual images as other recent Canon based engines also use the dual laser for this.
+As the mirror rotates, the beam reflects into a set of focusing lenses.
+The beam then strikes the OPC's surface, which neutralizes the negative charge on the drum and leaves a latent electrostatic image on the drum.
+Note that the laser unit actually fires two beams, which allows for faster printing.

-The third step (developing block) is where the toner image is developed on the drum by the developing section, (or supply chamber), which contains the toner particles.
+The third step (developing block) is where the toner image is developed on the drum by the developing section (or supply chamber), which contains the toner particles.
 The toner is held to the magnetic roller sleeve by the stationary magnet inside the sleeve, and a DC bias voltage supplied by the high voltage power supply.
-This DC bias voltage is controlled by the printer density setting, and causes either more or less toner to be attracted to the drum.
+This DC bias voltage is controlled by the printer's density setting, and causes either more or less toner to be attracted to the drum.
 This in turn will either increase or decrease the print density.
-Both the primary charge and magnetic roller DC bias voltages are controlled by the printer density setting.
+Both the primary charge roller's and magnetic roller's DC bias voltages are controlled by the printer's density setting.
 The amount of toner on the magnetic roller sleeve is also controlled by the rubber doctor blade, which uses pressure to keep the amount of toner on the magnetic roller sleeve constant.
-This blade also causes a static charge to build up on the toner, which helps keep the coating of toner even, and allows easy transfer to the OPC drum.
+This blade also causes a static charge to build up on the toner, which helps keep the coating of toner even and allows easy transfer to the OPC drum.

 At the same time, an AC signal is also placed on the magnetic roller sleeve.
 This signal decreases the attraction of the toner to the magnetic roller sleeve, and increases the repelling action of toner against the areas of the drum that was not exposed to the laser beam.
-This AC potential improves the density and contrast of the toner on the printed page.
-As the laser-exposed areas of the OPC drum approach the magnetic roller, the toner particles are attracted to the drum surface due to the opposite voltage potentials of the toner, and laser-exposed surface of the OPC drum.
+This AC potential improves the density, and contrast of the toner on the printed page.

+As the laser-exposed areas of the OPC drum approach the magnetic roller, the toner particles are attracted to the drum's surface due to the opposite voltage potentials of the toner, and laser-exposed surface of the OPC drum.

-In the fourth step (transfer block) the toner image is then transferred to the paper as it passes below the drum by the transfer charge roller, which places a positive charge on the back of the paper.
+In the fourth step (transfer block), the toner image is then transferred to the paper as it passes below the drum by the transfer charge roller, which places a positive charge on the back of the paper.
 This positive charge causes the negatively charged toner on the drum's surface to be attracted to the page.
-The small diameter of the drum, combined with the stiffness of the paper causes the paper to peel away from the drum.
+The small diameter of the drum, combined with the stiffness of the paper, causes the paper to peel away from the drum.

-In the fifth step (also part of the transfer block) the paper separates from the drum.
+In the fifth step (also part of the transfer block), the paper separates from the drum.
 The static charge eliminator weakens the attractive forces between the negatively charged drum surface, and the positively charged paper.
-This prevents toner dropouts onto the paper at low temperatures and humidity, and also prevents paper from wrapping around the drum.
+This prevents toner dropouts onto the paper at low temperatures and humidity and also prevents paper from wrapping around the drum.